 You can make your own child ID kit, put your business card in your child’s pocket or write your name and number on their arm with a sharpie marker.
 There are also bracelets, wristbands, or temporary tattoos with this information on them that you can purchase.
 The My Buddy Tag which will alert you if your child strays too far away.

 This is a great option if you have more than one small children.
-The wagon can also double as ice-chest holder, loot carrier, place to nap, etc. A folding camping/utility wagon is a great option even if you don’t have small children.
+The wagon can also double as ice-chest holder, loot carrier, place to nap, etc. Everyone I have talked to is RAVING about these Keenz wagons, bonus is they are the only wagons allowed in Walt Disney World so if you have a trip planned, this is the wagon you need.

 Mardi Gras is a strange time of year when it’s normally cold in the shade and hot in the sun.
 Layering is your best option.
 Also, don’t forget the SPF!